psychoinformatics-de/datalad-cbbsimaging/docs/source/workflow.rst

 The first step is to retrieve the tarball, of course, extract its content and create a dataset from it.
 If you passed an acquisition directory to the command it will create this dataset in ``dicoms/`` underneath that directory.
 Otherwise it is created at a temporary location.
 Then the DICOM metadata is extracted.
-If the acquisition directory wasn't given, a name for the aquisition is derived from that metadata (how exactly this is done is configurable) the respective directory created and the dataset is moved into it from its temporary location.
+If the acquisition directory wasn't given, a name for the acquisition is derived from that metadata (how exactly this is done is configurable) the respective directory created and the dataset is moved into it from its temporary location.
 Either way there's a new subdataset beneath the respective acquisition directory by now and it provides extracted DICOM